 \section{Acknowledgments}

-We thank CAN SUPERCONDUCTORS, Ltd. for helpful approach in the implementation of our experiment, reducing the price of high temperature superconducting shielding 100 [mT] by half.
-Thanks namely to Dr. Vladimir Plechacek and Dr. Jan Plechacek for professional technologic and organizational realization of production of this custom superconducting shield.
-Big thanks also belong to prof. Mgr.
-Tomas Tyc, Ph.D. for explanation of FHG, Institute of Theoretical Physics and Astrophysics - Physics Section - Faculty of Masaryk University Brno.
+We would like to thank CAN SUPERCONDUCTORS, Ltd. for their helpful approach in the implementation of our experiment, reducing the price of high temperature superconducting shielding 100 [mT] by half.
+Our thanks go particularly to Dr. Vladimir Plechacek and Dr. Jan Plechacek for their professional technological and organisational realisation of the production of this custom superconducting shield.